 - Sit upright in bed or on a cushion on the floor and just listen.
 If you find your mind wandering, just tune into the melody and sounds.

 - Take deep breaths as you listen, gradually slowing your breathing and settling into your body.
 Imagine the extra oxygen flowing into your brain, leaving you feeling calmer, yet more awake.

-- Feel any fear move through your veins towards your hands and feet, and visualise it falling away from your extremities.
+- Feel any fear move through your veins towards your hands and feet, and visualize it falling away from your extremities.
 Shake your hands and feet if you can, then lie down for a while and let the renewed calmness pervade you.

-- Think only of the day ahead and the small things that will make you happy, whether it’s a gym class, playing with a pet or having a hot drink at your favourite café.
+- Think only of the day ahead and the small things that will make you happy, whether it’s a gym class, playing with a pet or having a hot drink at your favorite café.